i-made/coding/github_challenge/readme.md

 | mapreduce                    | hadoop                         | mapr                           | map reduce                   | mr                           |
 | software                     | application                    |                                |                              |                              |

-'hadoop mr' doesn't appear in data
+Eventhough most of the words seem correct, one thing should be noticed that number of false negatives can be high.
+Words like python2, python3 etc. have no pages linked to them on wikipedia.
+Since their vector representation is a all zero vector they won't be shown as similar to any enitiy.
+Words like 'mllib','graphx' appear together with 'spark','apache-spark' since they are under the same project 'apache-spark'.
+Desirability of such matching might be unwanted.
+Also note that 'hadoop' appears with 'mapreduce' since they often appear together.

+#### Trade-offs
+Matching acronyms proved difficult specially with the presence of 'R'.
+'R' generated false positives for abbreviations e.g. acronym of 'representation','recommendation' etc. is 'R'.
+To deal with this issue, I have added a spetial rule.
+Similarity of 1 is assigned for abbreviations which might not be true always but works most of the time.
+I have also replaced '-' in the term with space so that natural-language becomes natural language.
+This helped in searching entity in text and on wikipedia.

 ## **Performance**

 #### Time Complexity

-Time complexity in the generation of Document Term Matrix and similarity search remains O(n^2) but can be reduced further.
+Time complexity in the generation of Document Term Matrix and similarity search remains O(n^2) but with more time it can be reduced further.

 #### Space Complexity